emmaessiet2011/job-hub/README.md

-# Nigeria Hub - Job Openings Mockup

-This project is a visually appealing, responsive mockup webpage for a fictional company, "Nigeria Hub," designed to showcase open job positions.
-It serves as a modern and engaging careers page, built with a focus on clean UI/UX design and smooth animations.

 ## About The App

 The Nigeria Hub Job Openings page is a demonstration of a modern career portal.
 It features a striking hero section with the company's mission, followed by a clean, card-based layout for individual job roles.
 Each job card provides essential details like title, location, and job type, along with a brief description and relevant skill tags.